nickdanis/nickdanis.github.io/_research/representations.md

 title: Comparing phonological representations
 ---

+This research program builds on the findings in mathematical linguistics in comparing linguistic representations using the tools of logic and finite model theory.

 Supplemental material for Graduate Linguistic Expo at Michigan State (GLEAMS) keynote talk, October 28-29, 2022.

 * [Slides (PDF)](../assets/slides/danis2022-comparing-phonological-msu.pdf)